p3tsata/H-SAF_h90_with_R/README.md

 - **H-SAF** - [EUMETSAT Satellite Application Facility on Support to Operational Hydrology and Water Management](https://hsaf.meteoam.it/)
 - **EUMETSAT** - European Organisation for the Exploitation of Meteorological Satellites

+**All intellectual property rights of the H SAF products belong to EUMETSAT.
+The use of these products is granted to every interested user, free of charge.
+If you wish to use these products, EUMETSAT's copyright credit must be shown by displaying the words "copyright (2024) EUMETSAT" on each of the products used.**